otavio-mmulato/otavio-mmulato/README.md

 ---

 ### 💻 About me:
-- Systems Analysis and Development student at SENAI
+👾Systems Analysis and Development student at SENAI
-- 🎨 I create desktop websites to stay consistent and functional
+🎨 I create desktop websites to stay consistent and functional
-- 🐦‍🔥 Fun fact: I usually use my cockatiel's name as a variable in my code (e.g., diananumber)
+🐦‍🔥 Fun fact: I usually use my cockatiel's name as a variable in my code (e.g., diananumber)
-- 📖 I usually expand my knowledge through courses, YouTube videos, and developer blog posts
+📖 I usually expand my knowledge through courses, YouTube videos, and developer blog posts

 ---